 "16-2-30.
-POLICE POWERS VESTED IN DIRECTOR AND STATE PARKS EMPLOYEES DESIGNATED BY THE SECRETARY.-- enforcement officers with the authority of conservators of the peace within state parks and recreation areas [It shall be their duty] and on trails designated as state trails pursuant to the State Trails System Act.
-They shall have the authority, concurrent with any other law enforcement entity with jurisdiction, to enforce the laws of the state and the rules [and regulations] of the energy, minerals and natural resources department within state parks and recreation areas and on designated state trails.
-They shall have the further power of forcibly ejecting from a state park or recreation area or a designated state trail a person who knowingly, willfully or wantonly violates a rule [or regulation] of the department within a state park or recreation area or on a designated state trail.
+POLICE POWERS VESTED IN DIRECTOR AND STATE PARKS EMPLOYEES DESIGNATED BY THE SECRETARY. -- enforcement officers with the authority of conservators of the peace within state parks and recreation areas [It shall be their duty] and on trails designated as state trails pursuant to the State Trails System Act that are contiguous to a state park.
+They shall have the authority, concurrent with any other law enforcement entity with jurisdiction, to enforce the laws of the state and the rules [and regulations] of the energy, minerals and natural resources department within state parks and recreation areas and on designated state trails that are contiguous to a state park.
+They shall have the further power of forcibly ejecting from a state park or recreation area or a designated state trail that is contiguous to a state park a person who knowingly, willfully or wantonly violates a rule [or regulation] of the department within a state park or recreation area or on a designated state trail that is contiguous a state park.

-A. The director of the state parks division of the energy, minerals and natural resources department and state parks division employees designated by the secretary are vested with general police power and shall be state park law .174510.3GR
+The director of the state parks division of the energy, minerals and natural resources department and state parks division employees designated by the secretary are vested with general police power and shall be state park law .180427.1

-- B. State park law enforcement officers, in emergency situations, shall be considered on duty and within the scope of their employment for employee benefits when they follow specific instructions from a duly qualified full-time peace officer and aid the peace officer in carrying out [his] the officer's duties.
-State park law enforcement officers shall respond in emergency situations, subject to the needs of the park to which they are assigned, and they shall have law enforcement powers outside the park so long as they follow specific instructions from the peace officer who requested aid. - C. As used in this section, "emergency" means a .174510.3GR sudden, unexpected occurrence or an unforeseen combination of circumstances that calls for immediate action without time for deliberation."
+State park law enforcement officers, in emergency situations, shall be considered on duty and within the scope of their employment for employee benefits when they follow specific instructions from a duly qualified full-time peace officer and aid the peace officer in carrying out [his] the officer's duties.
+State park law enforcement officers shall respond in emergency situations, subject to the needs of the park to which they are assigned, and they shall have law enforcement powers outside the park so long as they follow specific instructions from the peace officer who requested aid.

+C. As used in this section, "emergency" means a sudden, unexpected occurrence or an unforeseen combination of circumstances that calls for immediate action without time for deliberation."